MicrosoftDocs/bot-docs/articles/index.md

 ms.topic: landing-page
 layout: LandingPage
 ms.prod: bot-framework
-ms.date: 05/03/2018
+ms.date: 09/27/2018
 ---
 ::: moniker range="azure-bot-service-3.0"

 > [!NOTE]
-> This topic applies to SDK v3 (stable) release.
-You can find the documentation for the pre-release verion of the SDK v4 [here.](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0)
+> This topic applies to the **previous version of the SDK (v3)**.
+You can find the documentation for current version of the SDK (v4) [here.](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0)

 <div class="content">
     <h1>Azure Bot Service Documentation</h1>
     <div class="intro" style="min-width: 200px">
         <p>Bot Service provides an integrated environment that is purpose-built for bot development, enabling you to build, connect, test, deploy, and manage intelligent bots, all from one place.
-Bot Service leverages the Bot Builder SDK with support for .NET and Node.js.
-Learn how to use Bot Service with our quickstarts, tutorials, and samples.</p>
+Azure Bot Service leverages the Bot Builder SDK with support for .NET and Node.js.
+Learn how to use Bot Service with our quickstart and samples.</p>
     </div>
 <h2 style="margin-top: 18px; margin-bottom: 0px;">5-Minute Quickstarts</h2>
 <div class="ico48Case">